trducng/rainman/README.md

 - Reposition the buttons in the app bar
 - In AddScreen, after a word is added, the definition box is focused, not the word.
 Should be the opposite
 - After sometime, remove all traces of old state.currentWord
-- After sometime, remove all traces of DummyNavigators

 ## Medium priority